abpanic/Task-Tracker/Building.md

 ```
 This command grants the script executable permissions.

-3. Associate the script with the Python interpreter.
+3. Associate the script with the Python interpreter.<br>
 To make sure your script opens with Python when double-clicked, you need to associate .py files with the Python interpreter.
 To do this, follow these steps:<br>
 a.
-Right-click on the PodomoroTimer.py file and select "Properties" from the context menu.
+Right-click on the PodomoroTimer.py file and select "Properties" from the context menu.<br>
 b.
-In the "Properties" window, navigate to the "Open With" tab.
+In the "Properties" window, navigate to the "Open With" tab.<br>
 c.
 Find the "Python 3" interpreter in the list of applications.
-If you don't see it, click "Show other applications" and find it in the extended list.
+If you don't see it, click "Show other applications" and find it in the extended list.<br>
 d.
-Select "Python 3" and click the "Set as default" button.
+Select "Python 3" and click the "Set as default" button.<br>
-Double click the script: Now you should be able to double-click the PodomoroTimer.py file to run the script.
+Double click the script: Now you should be able to double-click the PodomoroTimer.py file to run the script.<br>

-4. (Optional) Create a desktop shortcut.
+4. (Optional) Create a desktop shortcut.<br>
 Right-click on your desktop and select "Create a new launcher here" or "Create Launcher" (the wording may differ depending on your Ubuntu version).
 In the "Create Launcher" window, fill in the details:
 a.
 Type: Select "Application" from the dropdown menu.